-Vallandigham, a Democrat, was the representative for Ohio's 3rd congressional district from 1861 to 1863.
+Vallandigham was the representative for Ohio’s 3rd congressional district and was a Democrat.
+He served from 1861 to 1863.

 From Jan 1858 to Mar 1863, Vallandigham missed 446 of 1,368 roll call votes, which is 32.6%.
 This is on par with the median of 27.9% among the lifetime records of representatives serving in Mar 1863.
 The chart below reports missed votes over time.